The Tachyons+ gear is for processing visuals. The type of source you use is important. Each type of source has its own unique signal.

 Use a VCR for capturing hidden warped analog artifact tones.
 Any ole VCR that works is good, though some are better than others, so it Is good to experiment with different VCR's in the wild.
 Panasonic AG-1970 / 1980 or similar high tech VCR with built in TBC is the perfect VCR for analog video work.

 DVD / COMPUTER:

 You can also use DVD and computers as sources.
 DVD's give a more defined smoother look when creating with the T+ gear.
-Burning video sources to DVD and using that as a sources is a way around using a pricey digital to analog convertor.
+Burning video sources to DVD and using that as a source is a way around using a pricey digital to analog convertor for computer art.

 Below, you can see where I filmed flowers using a HI-8 camcorder and used it for making content with the T+ gear for a live show.